Company & Philosophy

 When did farmers start feeding grain to an animal that was really built for grass?
 And why?

-As in most things, one thing always leads to another.
-And “the thing” that probably put American agriculture on the path to feeding grain to ruminants had nothing to do with agriculture, but more to do with war, specifically WWII.
+What probably put American agriculture on the path to feeding grain to ruminants had nothing to do with agriculture, but more to do with war, specifically WWII.